hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 ---
 title: Streaming and Event Time
+description: How event timestamps are being used in stream processing and in Jet in particular.
 ---

 In an unbounded stream of events, the dimension of time is always there.